 College students face many obstacles and difficulties.
 Sometimes these obstacles can become quite overwhelming.
 Talking with a counselor can help these struggles seem less stressful and can help resolve personal issues.
 The Office of Counseling Services provides confidential counseling in a caring atmosphere to assist students in dealing with their innermost needs.
 Sometimes a one-time consultation may be enough to get students started in a helpful direction.
 Sometimes more intense services are necessary.
 By providing assessments, individual counseling, group counseling, and referral services, students will have the opportunities to develop into more confident, mature individuals who can achieve academic and personal success.

 Counselors at the Office of Counseling Services maintain client confidentiality to the fullest extent allowed by law, professional ethics, and institutional rules.
 Students will be informed about the counselor’s commitment to confidentiality and its limits before engaging in counseling.
-In the event that the counselors want to obtain or request information from another professional staff, the student would be asked to give written permission in order for the information to be shared.
-The only exception to the written permission would be in the case of life threatening events and/or the student’s safety.

 College can be an exciting, pleasurable, but sometimes difficult challenge.
 To help students cope with the everyday stresses of college life, we would like to introduce to you Ulifeline.
 Developed by the nationally recognized Jed Foundation, working with University of Arizona Counseling and Psychological Services, Ulifeline is a unique and powerful mental health resource for students.
 It is free; personal and anonymous; designed specifically for college students; and easily accessed 24-7.
 We invite you to visit www.Ulifeline.org to check out any of these services: